-You can hear Susquehanna Life Out Loud on Podbean, Apple Podcasts, Spotify, Google Play, and Stitcher Radio.
+Susquehanna Life Out Loud is the companion podcast to Susquehanna Life Magazine.
+You will find a full transcript of this episode and listings of previous episodes on our show notes page.
+You can hear our podcast on Podbean, Apple Podcasts, Spotify, Google Play, and Stitcher Radio.
 Let us know where you hear podcasts, and we will submit our show to that platform.

 For questions, comments, suggestions, and recommendations, you can reach us at SusquehannaLife@gmail.com